palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 0x00b54e93ee2eba3086a55f4249873e291d1ab06c
 ```

-You can try it yourself by using an [Ethereum key-to-address converter](https://toolkit.abdk.consulting/ethereum#recover-address,key-to-address) Commonly Ethereum hex strings are prefixed with `0x`, but as you know this is not part of the hex value.
+You can validate it by using an [Ethereum key-to-address converter](https://toolkit.abdk.consulting/ethereum#recover-address,key-to-address).
+Commonly Ethereum hex strings are prefixed with `0x`, but as you know this is not part of the hex value.

 ## Conclusion